One of the first things any organization must do to prevent dirty data from entering the system is to establish a data-friendly company culture.

 To determine the quality of data, here are some aspects to look out for:

 Accuracy, completeness, adherence to standards, and duplication.
-A combination of IT software, hardware, and human resources will take care of this.
+A combination of IT software, hardware, and human resources will handle this.

-Your designation team with the given infrastructure first needs to identify all the problem areas from where bad data is likely to come in.
+Your designated team, with the given infrastructure, first needs to identify all problem areas where insufficient data is likely to enter.
 Remember, all this effort is towards establishing a single source of truth.

-Thereon, your Enterprise will then have to develop a data quality program, and with the help of a data steward, apply the business processes that ensure all future data collection and use meet regulatory frameworks and eventually adds value to the business at hand.
+Thereon, your Enterprise will have to develop a data quality program and, with the help of a data steward, apply business processes to ensure that all future data collection and use meet regulatory frameworks and eventually add value to the business at hand.

-The correct method of matching high data quality with technology is to integrate the different stages of the data quality cycle into operation procedures and tie them in with the individual roles.
+The correct method for aligning high data quality with technology is to integrate the different stages of the data quality cycle into operational procedures and tie them to individual roles.

 Use of AI in manipulating large data sets

-In an earlier post, we had written how with the entry of AI, data stewards could now use data cleansing and augmentation solutions based on machine learning (ML).
+In an earlier post, we wrote that with the advent of AI, data stewards could now use machine learning (ML)-based data-cleansing and augmentation solutions.

-ML and deep learning allow the analysis of the collected data, making estimates, to learn and change as per the precision of the estimates.
-As more information is analyzed, so also the estimated progress.
+ML and deep learning enable the analysis of collected data, making estimates, learning, and adapting as per the forecast's precision.
+As more information is analyzed, the estimated progress is updated.

-What is even more important is that an ML solution can detect and deal with data integrity issues at the very start of data processing, and quickly convert such vast volumes of data into dependable information.
+What is even more important is that an ML solution can detect and address data integrity issues at the very start of data processing and quickly convert vast volumes of data into reliable information.

 In conclusion:

-Tracking, analyzing, and correcting/updating incoming data will eventually help an Enterprise in making well-informed business decisions, providing a single source of truth, and eventually increased productivity.
+Tracking, analyzing, and correcting/updating incoming data will help an enterprise make well-informed business decisions, provide a single source of truth, and increase productivity.

 References: